jbinder/Windows10SpotlightImagesArchiver/README.md

 * Windows 10
 * Git for Windows, https://git-scm.com/download

+  Select 'Use Git and optional Unix tools from the Windows Command Prompt' when the installer asks for 'Adjusting your PATH environment'

 ## Usage

 To copy spotlight images from the cache to your account's Pictures/Windows10SpotlightImages directory, just run: